 Anime started being created professionally in 1917, when somewhere between 18 and 21 short films were produced all in the same year.
 Many of these are believed to be lost, with no surviving copies, and only one has actually been recovered, Namakura Gatana (The Fine Sword).

-But this is not considered the oldest professional anime.
-Three other films, released earlier that year, have been considered the oldest at different times.
+But Namakura Gatana is not considered the oldest professional anime.
+Three other films, released earlier in 1917, have each been considered the oldest at different times.

-Imokawa Mukuzo Genkanban no Maki (The Story of the Concierge Mukuzo Imokawa) was released in April 1917, and was believed to be the oldest anime at the time it was discovered.
-Dekobo shingacho – Meian no shippai (Bumpy new picture book – Failure of the great plan) was discovered later, and found to be even older, making it the oldest confirmed professional anime.
-Both films were directed by Oten Shimokawa, whose animation career never expanded past 1917, despite living unto 1973.
+Imokawa Mukuzo Genkanban no Maki (The Story of the Concierge Mukuzo Imokawa) was released in April 1917, and was at one time believed to be the oldest anime.
+Dekobo shingacho – Meian no shippai (Bumpy new picture book – Failure of the great plan) was discovered later, and found to be even older.
+Both films were directed by Oten Shimokawa, whose animation career never expanded past 1917, despite living 1973.

 But both of these are predated by an unconfirmed, unnamed film, supposedly released in January 1917.
-Obviously, since all of these were destroyed, we don’t know the content of any of them.
+Since all of these were destroyed, we don’t know what the content of any of them was.

 First in technology:

 Following this, many steps were made towards revolutionizing film, and anime has a bit of history in all of them.
-The oldest anime with sound is 1924s The Hare and The Tortoise, which would have been narrated living, in theaters, by “Benshi”.
-As time went on, some Benshi began doing voices for characters, making them anime’s first voice actors.
+The oldest anime with sound is 1924s The Hare and The Tortoise, which would have been narrated live, in theaters, by what were called “Benshi”.
+As time went on, some Benshi began doing voices for characters, making them anime’s first Seiyuu (voice actors).

-The first fully cell animated anime, released March 19th, 1934, was Chagama Ondo (The Dance of the Chagmas).
-It was about some tanuki causing mischief in a temple.
+The first fully cell animated anime, released March 19, 1934, was Chagama Ondo (The Dance of the Chagmas).
+It was about some tanuki (racoon dogs) causing mischief in a temple.

-The first feature length anime film was (Momotaro: God Warriors of the Sea), released April 12th, 1945, and running 74 minutes long.
+The first feature length anime film was Momotarō: Umi no Shinpei (Momotarou: God Warriors of the Sea), released April 12, 1945, and running 74 minutes long.
 Described partly as military propaganda by Osamu Tezuka, the film features woodland animals participating in Japanese war efforts.

-The first colour film was Hakujaden (The Tale of the White Serpent), October 22nd, 1958.
+The first colour anime film was Hakujaden (The Tale of the White Serpent / Panda and the Magic Serpent), October 22, 1958.
 It was a story of a boy and his snake/girlfriend… Midori Days, you have met your match.
+The film had a profound impact on the then teenaged Hayao Miyazaki.
+The visual style is more closely compared to Disney than the anime style that would later be inspired by Osamu Tezuka, though the more muted pastel palette would remain popular in anime for some time.

-We could on and on about the technology, and talk about the first 3D anime, or first VR anime – because yes, history is still happening right now – but, as important as these innovations are for technology, film, and animation, they’re not really anime specific.
+We could on and on about the technology, and talk about the first 3D anime, or first VR anime – because yes, history is still happening right now – but, as important as these innovations are for technology, film, and animation, they are not particularly specific to anime, and it is still unclear what their influence will be for the medium.
 Well, except maybe the USB Onacon; that technology really is otaku specific.
 And, for references, that was first used with 3D Custom Girl, June 13, 2008.

 First of their genre:

-Mecha is a little contested.
-Generally, Go Nagai is credited as the creator of mecha through his 1972 anime and manga, Mazinger Z. But, giant robots were featured in series before that, starting with Mitsuteru Yokoyama’s 24 volume, 1956 manga, Tetsujin 28-go (anime 1963).
+The first Mecha is somewhat contested.
+Generally, Go Nagai is credited as the creator of mecha through his 1972 anime and manga, Mazinger Z. But giant robots were featured in series before that, starting with Mitsuteru Yokoyama’s 24 volume, 1956 manga (1963 anime), Tetsujin 28-go.
 The difference between the two is that Nagai, inspired by sitting in traffic, put pilots inside his robot.

-Magical Girl is even more complicated, with a “prototype” of the genre being Osamu Tezuka’s 1953 manga (1967 anime) Ribbon no Kishi (Princess Knight), which also happened to revolutionize Shojo, because Tezuka just didn’t know how not to be a big deal.
-The series is about Princess Sapphire posing as a prince, to protect her kingdom’s throne.
+Magical Girl is even more complicated, with a “prototype” of the genre being Osamu Tezuka’s 1953 manga (1967 anime) Ribbon no Kishi (Princess Knight), which also happened to revolutionize Shoujo (material targeted at young girls), because Tezuka just didn’t know how not to be a big deal.
+The series is about Princess Sapphire posing as a prince to protect her kingdom’s throne.
 Since she was mistakenly given both the “pink heart of a girl” and the “blue heart of a boy”, Sapphire is watched over by the angel Tink, whose duty it is to take back one of her hearts.
 Princess Knight did not have the defining features of Magical Girl anime, but it did pioneer the concept of female protagonists in fantasy/magic action/adventure anime and manga.

-The first real Magical Girl manga was Himitsu no Akko-chan (The Secret of Akko-chan), published July, 1962.
-However, Akko-chan didn’t see an anime adaptation until nearly seven years later, January 1969.
+The first proper Magical Girl manga was Himitsu no Akko-chan (The Secret of Akko-chan), published July, 1962.
+However, Akko-chan did not see an anime adaptation until nearly seven years later, January 1969.
 In that time another series, Sally the Witch, got both a manga run (started July 1966) and an anime series (started December 1966).
-So Akko-chan is the first magical girl manga, but Sally the Witch is the genre’s first anime.
+So Akko-chan is the first Magical Girl manga, but Sally the Witch is the genre’s first anime.

 Though Akko-chan still gets to be the first Magical Girl character.
 In most adaptations of the story, she’s an elementary school girl who loves mirrors.
 Her favourite one was given to her by her mother.
 One day, Akko breaks the mirror, and respectfully buries the remains in her backyard.
 As a reward, a mirror fairy grants Akko the power to transform into anything.

 The honour of first hentai anime goes to Lolita Anime, a 1984 OVA that also takes the prize for first lolicon anime, that prize being: do not pass Go, do not collect $200.
-Its plot seems barely existent, just stringing together a bunch of 15 minute segments depicting rape, bondage, gang rape, drug-and-rape, and a couple instances of consensual sex.
+Its lacks a significant over-arching plot, instead being a strong of 15 minute segments depicting rape, bondage, gang rape, drug-and-rape, and a couple instances of consensual sex.
 At the time it was very negatively received, but today it would probably be considered softcore, by hentai standards.

 The fist English dub is contested.
 The first dub to air in the US was, welcome back to our list, Tetsujin 28-go (Japan 1963, USA 1964).
 However, 1965 saw 4 more dubs State-side, Wonder 3 (Amazing 3), 8 Man (8th Man), Jungle Taitei (Kimba the White Lion), and Tetsuwan Atom (welcome to the list, Astro Boy).
 Because of how close the releases of all of these were, it’s hard to say which one began recording for its English track first.

-The first example of impossible anime hair colour comes from 1965s Marine Boy, where the mermaid Neptina had green hair.
-The series was basically Aquaman with a boomerang, and, of course, a mermaid sidekick.
+The first example of unnatural anime hair colour comes from 1965s Marine Boy, where the mermaid Neptina had green hair.
+The series was similar to Aquaman with a boomerang, and, of course, a mermaid sidekick.
 Since then, green has probably been the most common “alien” humanoid hair colour, appearing on characters like Lum from Urusei Yatsura (1978).

 And Go Nagai returns to this list once again with the first transformation scene in 1973s Cutie Honey, which featured this 5 second sequence: